craftcms/commerce-taxjar/README.md

 ## Requirements

-This plugin requires Craft CMS 3.1.20 or later.
+This plugin requires Craft Commerce 3.1 or later.

 ## Installation